AlexPopenko/Online-Encyclopedia/README.md

 # Online-Encyclopedia

-An online encyclopedia similar to Wikipedia and TVTropes.org
+An online encyclopedia similar to Wikipedia and TVTropes.org.
+Focusing on providing information on media such as books, webnovels, and anime.

 <a id="Overview"></a>